kashishrohira/GymBros/README.md

 - As a user, I want to be able to customize my profile with a bio
 - As a user, I want to be able to search for other users using their unique username
 - As a user, I want to be able to join a discussion in a community forum
-- As a user, I want to be able to read comments and post a comment in discussion forums
+- As a user, I want to be able to like and comment under posts
+- As a user, I want to be able to save my logged in state and access it when I close the forum and reopen it